Statistical Machine Learning (Summer term 2026)

 Registration

-You need to register for this class on Ilias: registration link.Slides
+You need to register for this class on Ilias: registration link.Tutorials

-We will have weekly tutorial sessions, you will be assigned to one of the following groups:- Tue 14:00 - 16:00, Übungsraum 8D09 (Building D, Campus Morgenstelle)
+We will have weekly tutorial sessions, you will be assigned to one of the following groups:- Tue 14:00 - 16:00, now in Lecture Hall A2, MvL1 (used to be in Übungsraum 8D09)

 - Thur 12:00 - 14:00, Lecture hall ground floor, Maria-von-Linden-Strasse 6